florianherrengt/spacetime_explained/README.md

 > If you go next to a black hole and come back, you'll still be the same age while most of the people you know would be dead

 Yes, it is true!
-However, this usualy follows with a long and complicated discution...
+However, this usually follows with a long and complicated discussion...

-This article attemps to explain this in a simple way.
+This article attempts to explain this in a simple way.

 [![teaching_physics](./teaching_physics.png)](https://xkcd.com/895/)